What is Cloud Computing

 20:00 Minutes

-There are a lot of questions and queries around 'what is cloud computing'.
-Everyone knows that it has revolutionized how businesses operate by presenting flexible and on-demand access to various computing resources across the internet.
+Everyone knows that cloud computing has revolutionized how businesses operate by presenting flexible and on-demand access to various computing resources across the internet.
 It has heavily transformed traditional IT infrastructure, which has enabled organizations to scale efficiently and rapidly without much upfront investments.

 What is Cloud Computing?

-So, what is cloud computing?
-Cloud computing pertains to the delivery of computing services over the internet or the cloud'.
+Cloud computing pertains to the delivery of computing services over the internet or the cloud.
 These cloud computing services often include storage, servers, databases, software, networking, intelligence and analytics.
 The goal is to offer flexible resources, economies of scale and faster innovation.
 Businesses no longer have to own and maintain physical servers and data centers.
 Instead, they can simply rent computing storage and power from cloud providers.
 They only pay for what they use.

 Origins Of Cloud Computing